IMPORTANT INFORMATION FOR GRADUATING STUDENTS

 - If you are not sure if you meet the above qualifications, email email@example.com.

 Make sure you do not owe the university any money!
 Satisfy all financial obligations (fines, tickets, fees, etc.) with the University Bursar.
-Your final grades, transcripts and diploma will not be released until all debt are paid.
+Your final grades, transcripts, and diploma will not be released until all debt are paid.
 All emergency or short-term loans from the college and university must also be paid before graduation.
-You can view and pay any current charges due on Student Self Service under University Bursar.
+You can view and pay any current charges due on One.UF under University Bursar.

 - Follow these instructions to complete an exit interview